khoj-ai/flare/src/content/posts/evaluate-khoj-quality.md

 4. Grades the responses using gemini-1.5-pro-002 as the LLM judge.
 5. Publishes the scores and a downloadable report for verification.

-Using an automated evaluation workflow provides transparency at multiple levels.
+Using a public evaluation workflow provides transparency at multiple levels.
 It creates an audit trail to inspect the setup, reasoning traces and detailed results of Khoj's performance across time and code changes.
-You can see the raw logs from an eval workflow run [here](https://github.com/khoj-ai/khoj/actions/runs/11963916969/job/33355284137#step:8:38398).
+You can see the raw logs from a recent eval workflow run [here](https://github.com/khoj-ai/khoj/actions/runs/11963916969/job/33355284137#step:8:38398).

 ### Results

-These runs evaluate Khoj with gemini-1.5-flash-002[^5] on a 200-question random subset of the target benchmark.
+These runs evaluate Khoj with gemini-1.5-flash-002 on a 200-question random subset of the target benchmark[^5].
 This results in error margins of ~6% at reasonable costs ($5 across the 3 modes and 2 benchmarks).

 | Benchmark | General | Default | Research | Baseline |
 |-----------|------|---------|---------|----------|
 | [FRAMES](https://huggingface.co/datasets/google/frames-benchmark) | [27.14](https://github.com/khoj-ai/khoj/actions/runs/11941817410/attempts/1#summary-33287504889) | [42.00](https://github.com/khoj-ai/khoj/actions/runs/11944716303/attempts/1#summary-33296136909) | [63.5](https://github.com/khoj-ai/khoj/actions/runs/11945673147/attempts/1#summary-33298733849) | 26.3% (flash-1.5-001) |
 | [SimpleQA](https://openai.com/index/introducing-simpleqa/) | [10.00](https://github.com/khoj-ai/khoj/actions/runs/11963066702/attempts/1#summary-33352767460) | [84.00](https://github.com/khoj-ai/khoj/actions/runs/11963354200/attempts/1#summary-33353634493) | [86.00](https://github.com/khoj-ai/khoj/actions/runs/11963916969/attempts/1#summary-33355284137) | 43.5% (o1 preview) |

+The graphs below visualize the improvements across the 3 modes on the evaluated benchmarks:

 ![](/khoj-on-frames.webp)